At a fashionable Parisian party, a poet speaks of the nature of love, and Magda realizes that her life as a

 Opera at Your Doorstep Lecture Series

 Increase your understanding of opera and enjoy upcoming Opera San José performances all the more by attending one of longtime OSJ subscriber Bradford Wade’s FREE previews.
-Dates for Così fan tutte lecture talks will be announced in August 2017.
+Dates for La rondine lecture talks are listed below.
 For more information about the Opera at Your Doorstep Lecture Series and/or to RSVP, email OperaAtYourDoorstep@gmail.com.

 Performances of La rondine are made possible, in part, by a grant from the City of San Jose’s Office of Cultural Affairs.